Food and Journeys®

 What, exactly, is German goulash soup?

-Known locally as ‘gulaschsuppe,’ it is a lighter version of goulash stew.
+Known locally as ‘gulaschsuppe,’ it is a lighter version of German beef goulash.

-Despite its lighter consistency, this goulash soup doesn’t compromise on flavor — it offers a unique balance of paprika’s deep, smoky taste, complemented by a hint of acidity and freshness from the vinegar.
+Despite its lighter consistency, German goulash soup doesn’t compromise on flavor — it offers a unique balance of paprika’s deep, smoky taste, complemented by a hint of acidity and freshness from the vinegar.

 If you want to keep serving goulash in warmer months, gulaschsuppe is your answer!